intrepidcs/libicsneo/docs/icsneopy/examples.rst

 Python Examples
 ===============

-Transmit CAN frames on HSCAN
+Transmit CAN frames on DW CAN 01
 ============================

 .. code-block:: python